mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/03-Row-Manipulations.md

       end
     end

-To delete a particular row from our table, we set up our test to check that a deleted row has actually been replaced:
+To proceed with deleting a particular row from our table, we set up a test to check that a deleted row has actually been replaced:

     test "can delete a row" do
       to_be_deleted = @table.row(2)